Renlong-WANG/Renlong-WANG.github.io/index.md

 I am a first-year graduate student majoring in **Industrial Engineering** at the **University of Chinese Academy of Sciences** (UCAS).
 I am now advised by Professor **Hong CHI** (President of Chinese Society of Optimization, Overall Planning and Economic Mathematics).
 I received my B.S. in Civil Engineering from the Nanjing Tech University (NJTECH) in 2023.

-My current research focuses on the **preference robust optimization**, **multi-attribute utility theroy**, and **decision analysis and behavioral economics**, which are associated with ambiguity in decision maker’s utility preference.
+My current research focuses on developing new methods span the **contextual optimization**， **preference robust optimization**, and **multi-attribute utility theroy**, which are associated with ambiguity in decision maker’s utility preference.
 - Decision Analytics and Optimization under Uncertainty
 - Preference Robust Optimization
 - Multi-Attribute Decision-Making